Frederico Cunha: Move to Madeira

-Other sources, speaking of more recent similar events in Madeira, described Frederico Cunha with less dismal details.

 Crime, imprisonment and prosecution

 According to the Prosecution of the Public Ministry, on May 1, 1992, Cunha met Luís Miguel Escórcio Correia, a 15-year-old boy who was walking on foot along the road to Caniçal, offering him a ride in his black Volkswagen.
-Miguel's body was later found at the bottom of the Caniçal cliff, at Ponta de São Lourenço, on the eastern end of Madeira, with signs of sexual abuse.
+Luís Miguel's body was later found at the bottom of the Caniçal cliff, at Ponta de São Lourenço, on the eastern end of Madeira, with signs of sexual abuse.
 According to the prosecutors, the crime took place at the viewpoint, where there were no witnesses.
 The priest never denied his presence at Caniçal: he was there, but in the company of his lover Miguel.
 This claim was backed by six witnesses, who had seen the priest with a blond boy in his car.

 The victim's corpse was found the day after his disappearance, on the beach below the Caniçal cliffs, where Opus Angelorum maintained its subsidiary Casa do Caniçal.
-It was initially deemed an accident, but following the autopsy performed by coroner Emanuel Pita, several injuries, including a fatal one to the head, were discovered and determined to have originated prior to the fall.
+It was initially deemed an accident, but following the autopsy performed by coroner Emanuel Pita, several injuries, including one to the head, were discovered and determined to have originated prior to the fall.
 Based on the results of the autopsy, a criminal investigation was launched.

 An anonymous witness reported to the police by phone that they had seen Cunha's car at the crime scene.
 In a subsequent search of his home, authorities found an abundance of photographs showing Frederico abusing young and adolescent boys.
 On May 25, Cunha was arrested and placed in preventative detention at a prison in Funchal.

-Bishop de Faria protested against Cunha's imprisonment, claiming that he was "as innocent as Jesus Christ" and that he had been framed by Jews.
+Bishop Teodoro de Faria protested against Cunha's imprisonment, claiming that he was "as innocent as Jesus Christ" and that he had been framed by Jews.
 In contrast, many Catholics were "shocked, surprised and ashamed" by this comparison.
 Father Frederico himself, in an interview with the Jornal de Madeira, compared himself to Jesus Christ, saying that, like the son of God, he was a "victim of injustice and absurdity".
 At his trial, several church officials served as witnesses.
 The President of the Regional Government of Madeira, Alberto João Jardim, accused a "certain mainland media" of using the case to "denigrate Madeira's image".
 In 2010, in an interview with Público, the prosecutor João Freitas, himself a practising Catholic, publicly declared that he had been pressured on several occasions to rush the proceedings and force the acquittal of the accused.
 He also said that it came not only from the church, but from other areas as well.
 The diocese of Funchal never opened any canonical process against Cunha, not even after the Court condemned him, preventing any motions for him to be barred from being a priest.